 To replace the cartridges you will need to turn off and de-pressurize the plumbing system by opening up a faucet after you turn off your water supply.
 If you’re lucky enough to have a by-pass installed for your Sterling Water Filters, then you can simply by-pass the filters without turning off your water supply.
 Once you have the water by-passed or turned off, then you will want to press the red button on top of the housing lid (If you have one).
 This bottom will release the pressure on the canister itself.
-Use your housing wrench to un-screw the blue housing and while you’re at it take a few extra minutes and clean the inside of the housing with a water/bleach solution.
+Use your housing wrench to unscrew the blue housing and while you’re at it take a few extra minutes and clean the inside of the housing with a water/bleach solution.

 Re-install the new cartridge filter and use a little silicone grease or Vaseline on the threads and O-ring.
 Screw the housing back on and just snug it up, do not over tighten it.
 It’s fairly common for people to over-tighten the housing which can actually stretch the O-ring and it will no longer seal, causing the canister to leak.
 We offer all of the Sterling Water Filters replacement cartridges and they are an exact match and made for this application.